 Two main characters of “Heaven has no favorites”, Clerfayt and Lillian, prove that opposites often attract and make the most unique love stories.
 By and large, it is a bittersweet story about living only in the moment, without regard for the future.
 “Heaven has no favorites” is also a never-ending source of beautiful quotes that inspire you to think about life and all the things that really matter in it.

-“The Autobiography Of A Turkish Girl” by Resat Nuri Güntekin was turned into a TV series in 1986 and 2013.
+“The Autobiography Of A Turkish Girl” by Resat Nuri Güntekin was turned into a TV series twice, in 1986 and 2013.

 5. “Madame Bovary” by Gustave Flaubert – France

-“Madame Bovary” is a scandalous debut novel of a French writer Gustave Flaubert.
+“Madame Bovary” is a scandalous debut novel of the French writer Gustave Flaubert.
 The storyline was considered controversial for its time and has been attacked by public prosecutors for obscenity.
 Yet it´s been an absolute bestseller worldwide ever since.

 The book reveals the story of Emma Bovary, trapped in her marriage and bored with the banality of provincial life.
-Her unhappiness makes her search for love outside of her family alliance, but the real-life continues to fail to live up to her romantic expectations.
+Her unhappiness makes her search for love outside of her family alliance, but the real life continues to fail to live up to her romantic expectations.

 “Madame Bovary” makes you realize that life is about the journey itself.
 We are the first ones in charge of loving ourselves and trying to find happiness within.
 Because if you leave it to other people – you might as well be unhappy for the rest of your life.